Often the hardest part of writing a maid of honor speech

 1. Tell who you are

 It's always a good idea to start your speech by letting the crowd know who you are, and how you know the bride.
-Otherwise, they may be asking the people around them, "Who is she?" right as you're getting to the best part of your speech.
+Otherwise, they may be asking the people around them, "Who is she?" right as you're getting to the best part of your speech, and they might not be fully engaged in the rest of it.

 2. Give thanks